Xilinx/XRT/src/runtime_src/doc/toc/xma.main.rst

 The general initialzation sequence that is common to all kernel classeis as follows:

 - define key type-specific properties of the kernel to be initialized
-- call the_session_create() routine corresponding to thekernel (e.g. xma_enc_session_create())
+- call the_session_create() routine corresponding to the kernel (e.g. xma_enc_session_create())
- Using the decoder kernel as an example, the following code definea request for an H264 decoder kernel made by Xilinx:
+  Using the decoder kernel as an example, the following code defines request for an H264 decoder kernel made by Xilinx:

 ::